retroCalico/retroCalico/README.md

 <img align="left" width="128" height="128" src="https://github.com/aJellyJar/aJellyJar/assets/157525219/109dc87e-8682-4b3f-8ba4-b0cb898a0928">

-#### Hi, I'm Calico,
+#### Hi

-I'm a hobbyist programmer, working on all kinds of projects for practice and fun using ***C# and .NET*** primarily.
+I'm a hobbyist, working on all kinds of projects for fun.

-I also do 3D Modelling, Texture Art and Game Modification &nbsp;
+Currently experimenting in Game Development and 2D Asset Creation &nbsp;

 ***<sup><sub>( See below for Things I use / Links )</sub></sup>***